tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

 there are a few exceptions.
 For example, :samp:`CREATE INDEX ON {table_name} ...` will fail within a multi-statement transaction if the table is not empty.

-However,transaction control statements still may not work as you expect when run over a network connection: a transaction is associated with a fiber, not a network connection, and different transaction control statements sent via the same network connection
+However, transaction control statements still may not work as you expect when run over a network connection: a transaction is associated with a fiber, not a network connection, and different transaction control statements sent via the same network connection